 5. Fold in the whipped egg whites last, folding until blended, DO NOT OVER MIX.

 Although this recipe makes a light and fluffy cake, it held up pretty well to all the fondant I placed on it.
-In the photo I frosted it with whipped cream frosting, I usually do a simple buttercream and it pairs well with either.
-Sometimes with a vanilla cake I like to add a bit of lemon to the frosting.
-Just a little helps cut the sweetness for a good balance of flavor.Print
+In some of the photos you will notice a whipped cream frosting for a lighter not too sweet texture.
+In the others I used usually do a simple cream cheese buttercream with added lemon and it pairs well with either.
+I like to add a bit of lemon to buttercream frosting with a vanilla cake, just a little helps cut the sweetness and gives a good balance of flavor.Print

 A light and fluffy vanilla cake recipe.

 - 1/2 cup vegetable oil

 - 1 tbsp vanilla extract

 - 1/2 cup heavy whipping cream

 First, set eggs, milk, cream, and butter out for a few minutes to warm up to room temperature.
 When you first take out the eggs crack and separate them. (they are easiest to separate when cold) Place yolks in a large measuring cup or bowl with cream and vanilla, and almond.
 Give the milk mixture a good whisk.